YuXuanYio/gazealytics-master/README.md

   * Python 3.5 or above (web server scripting)

 ## Tutorial

+### Getting started with Gazealytics
 There are some videos for getting started with Gazealytics (whose previous release was named as webVETA).

   * The [features video](https://www.youtube.com/watch?v=TihdrjG0B8g&feature=youtu.be) of Gazealytics
   * The [setup video](https://www.youtube.com/watch?v=-vfOij3I3tc) which describes how to set up AOIs, TWIs, workspace etc
   * Example use case: [Group-level analysis using AOIs, fixations and Matrix tools](https://www.youtube.com/watch?v=00l1PMzEEx8)
   * Example use case: [Group-level analysis using scan paths](https://www.youtube.com/watch?v=LcieFoK3kh8)

+### Time-Based Notes
+If you're working with **time-based notes**, follow these steps to ensure they are correctly uploaded in Gazealytics:

+1️⃣ Go to the **Samples** tab and upload [Participant Data - P2.tsv](https://drive.google.com/drive/u/0/folders/1y0CVFFjW5MneZeart9FZ22gTXqVKLvsk)
+2️⃣ Next, navigate to the **Notes** tab and upload [Notes.tsv](https://drive.google.com/drive/u/0/folders/1y0CVFFjW5MneZeart9FZ22gTXqVKLvsk)

+Once uploaded, Gazealytics will integrate the notes with gaze data in the notes as well as the timeline, making it easier to analyze participant behavior over time.

 More details can be found in Gazealytics paper: https://arxiv.org/pdf/2303.17202.pdf